chartbeat-labs/textacy/README.md

 ### Features

-- Provide a convenient entry point and interface to one or many documents, with the core processing delegated to spaCy
+- Convenient entry points to working with one or many documents processed by spaCy, with functionality added via custom extensions
-- Stream text, json, csv, spaCy binary, and other data to and from disk
+- Variety of downloadable datasets with both text content and metadata, from Congressional speeches to historical literature to Reddit comments
-- Download and explore a variety of included datasets with both text content and metadata, from Congressional speeches to historical literature to Reddit comments
+- Easy file I/O for streaming data to and from disk
-- Clean and normalize raw text, before analyzing it
+- Cleaning, normalization, and exploration of raw text — before processing
-- Access and filter basic linguistic elements, such as words, ngrams, and noun chunks; extract named entities, acronyms and their definitions, and key terms
+- Flexible extraction of words, ngrams, noun chunks, entities, acronyms, key terms, and other elements of interest
-- Flexibly tokenize and vectorize documents and corpora, then train, interpret, and visualize topic models using LSA, LDA, or NMF methods
+- Tokenization and vectorization of documents, with functionality for training, interpreting, and visualizing topic models
-- Compare strings, sets, and documents by a variety of similarity metrics
+- String, set, and document similarity comparison by a variety of metrics
-- Calculate common text statistics, including Flesch-Kincaid Grade Level, SMOG Index, and multilingual Flesch Reading Ease
+- Calculations for common text statistics, including Flesch-Kincaid Grade Level and multilingual Flesch Reading Ease

 ... *and more!*